5 Ideas for Wild Winter Fun

 Both Cornell Lab’s Great Backyard Bird Count and New Hampshire Audubon’s Backyard Winter Bird Survey call on volunteers to report any bird species visiting their yard and/or feeders on a weekend in February.
 Unlike the Christmas Bird Count, which combines volunteer efforts into a geographic "count circle," anyone can participate in the backyard bird counts from the comfort of their home!
 Feeder watchers are encouraged to participate in both events.
 Data will contribute to an international effort with the Great Backyard Bird Count and local efforts with the NH Audubon's backyard winter bird survey.

-The date is not set yet for the NH Audubon backyard winter bird survey, but it will likely be the second weekend of February.
-Visit nhbirdrecords.org to learn more about the NH backyard survey.
-The Great Backyard Bird Count is scheduled for February 17-20th, 2017.
+The date for the NH Audubon backyard winter bird survey will be Feb.
+9-10, 2019 - visit nhbirdrecords.org to learn more.
+The Great Backyard Bird Count is scheduled for February 15-18th, 2019.
 To get started, register online for the count and observe birds in your own backyard!